CaptainCrowbar/prion-lib/rs-core/common.md

 A version number, represented as an array of integers optionally followed by a trailing string (e.g. `1.2.3beta`).
-The default constructor sets the version number to zero; the second constructor expects one or more integers followed by a string; the third constructor parses a string (a string that does not start with an integer is assumed to start with an implicit zero).
+The default constructor sets the version number to zero; the second constructor expects one or more integers followed by a string; the third constructor parses a string.
+A string that does not start with an integer is assumed to start with an implicit zero; if the string contains any whitespace, anything after that is ignored.
 Results are unspecified if a version number element is too big to fit in an `unsigned int`.